Welcome to The Owls Class Page

 Have a look at the Ambassador leaflet to find out more and look through 'Steps to Success' passport the Owls children will be working through this year to help them achieve their Ambassador Awards!

-Monday 29th April - Back to school for the children.
+Monday 2nd September: INSET day - school closed for the children.

-Friday 24th May - Last day of term.
+Friday 25th October - last day of half term.